-See you in Phoenix in July!
+See you in Dallas in August!

 Some knowledge of scripting and calculations required.